Triton — Writing GPU Kernels in Python

 Part V · Performance & production (lessons 13–14 · shipping it)

 key, configs, cache. num_warps vs num_stages demystified — software pipelining is what makes tl.dot-heavy kernels fast.
 The full pitfall checklist: register spill, bf16 accum, missing mask, stale cache.torch.autograd.Function with explicit Triton forward + backward.
 Profiling: do_bench, Nsight Compute, dumping TTGIR/PTX.
-The decision tree: Triton vs CUDA vs torch.compile vs library.How to use this
+The decision tree: Triton vs CUDA vs torch.compile vs library.Part VI · Interview conditions (lessons 15–17 · the same DSL, drilled)

 - Linearly.
 Each lesson assumes the previous.
 Lesson 12 (Flash Attention) literally calls every primitive from lessons 04–10; skip them and it won't read.